-This course will examine the decisions law enforcement officers are required to make every day, and gain an understanding that these decisions need to be made fairly and evenly.
-History and theory will be studied to give the learner the base needed to understand the importance of ethics in policing.
-The practice of ethical decision making will be included beyond learning the do's and don'ts of police work.
+This course examines the decisions law enforcement officers are required to make every day and the necessity that those decisions need to be made equitably.
+History and theory are studied to give the learner a knowledge foundation of ethics in law enforcement.
+In addition, the course explores how ethical decision making fits within daily routine police work.
 The topics of discretionary power, abuse of authority, and the consequences of unethical decision making will also be discussed and analyzed.